How much house can I afford to buy based on my income?

 Other home buying expenses to consider

 You should also budget a certain amount for closing costs.
 Closing costs average between 2% and 5% of the home's total cost.
 They include loan origination fees, appraisal fees, surveys, and more.
-You (or your realtor) can negotiate closing costs, but most buyers will end pay at least a portion of these expenses.
+You (or your realtor) can negotiate closing costs, but most buyers will end up paying at least a portion of these expenses.
 If you can get the seller to agree to pay most of the closing costs, you can reduce your costs a bit.